himanshugupta2077/bug_bounty_automation/README.md

 # customizing_kali
 Creating a shell script that can be run after a fresh Kali install to tweak it as per personal preference.
-Inspired by pimpmykali from Dewalt-arch. (https://github.com/Dewalt-arch/pimpmykali)
+Inspired by pimpmykali from Dewalt-arch. (https://github.com/Dewalt-arch/pimpmykali) After that it will start running recon tools, save the ouput in txt and then will be added in the mongodb.

 ## workflow